AnweshSarkar007/Java-Masterclass/03-First-Steps/README.md

 myMaxIntTest ==> -2147483648
 ```

-- Commas cannot be placed in between text literals, but to imporve readability, Java uses `_`.
+- Commas cannot be placed in between text literals, but to improve readability, Java uses `_`.
 Note: `_` cannot be used in the start and end of the numeric literals

 ```sh
 jshell> int myMaxIntTest = 2_147_483_647;